neginfarzib/sp1-semester-project/README.md

 # Semester Project 1
 ![meuseum](https://github.com/user-attachments/assets/48e4be83-f7fe-4067-ac5a-91311efc3372)

+ ## Goals
  An interactive science museum called the Community Science Museum is opening in your town/city.
 Its core target audience is primary and middle school children (ages 7-15) and families with young children.
 The website should be informative and engaging, encouraging viewers to visit the museum.
 It should also be responsive and easy to use on various devices.

- ## Goals
- To apply and combine accumulated competence and showcase how he/she can complete larger projects, either individually or in collaboration with others.

 ### User stories